Malaysian Police Seize Cash, Jewels, Designer Bags From Ousted Premier's Residence

 It said the labels on the boxes "describe the bags as a 'navy blue crocodile skin with diamond,' a 'blue with diamonte' crocodile skin Hermes and a gray crocodile skin Hermes.
 All appeared to be new and were bought abroad, including in Paris and Switzerland in 2013 and 2015."

+According to Fortune magazine the handbags come at a steep price, "The cost of new [Hermes] Birkins range from $12,000 to more than $200,000, and they regularly sell on the secondary market for more than their original sales price."

 "Exactly how much jewelry, I would not be able to say," Amar Singh, the director of police for commercial crime investigations, told reporters at the scene, according to Reuters.

-"We know that we confiscated bags containing jewellery and the [amount] of jewelry is rather big," he said.
+"We know that we confiscated bags containing jewellery and the [amount] of jewelry is rather big."

 Singh said the raid was in connection with the investigation into the 1Malaysia Development Berhad (1MDB) sovereign wealth fund.